Gecked-Deck/bazzite_waydroid/README.md

 Once they're installed, you're done!
 You can now use ARM apps!
 Just bare in mind this is emulation, so you're not guaranteed great performance.
 If you've got a fairly modern CPU it should be good though.

 ## 8. Waydroid config file (PPI, Fixing GPU stuff etc.)
-To edit the waydroid config file use the command:
+To edit the waydroid config file run:

 `sudo nano /var/lib/waydroid/waydroid_base.prop`